tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 Furthermode, the signals might carry protocol related meta-information, configurable by parameters, such as :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.

+..
 Furthermore, the signals might carry protocol related meta-information, configurable by parameters.
 In the case of the generic :ned:`UnitDiskTransmitter`, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.
 In the case of :ned:`Ieee80211UnitDiskTransmitter`, the :par:`opMode` and :par:`channelNumber` are configurable, and other parameters are set automatically by the MAC.
    The protocol related meta-information can still be used by the simulation model, e.g. a unit disk Wifi transmission might not be correctly receivable because the transmission's modulation doesn't match the receiver's settings.

-**TODO** transmitter -> its the parameters of the transmitter -> UnitDiskTransmitter ? ? ? ?
+.. **TODO** transmitter -> its the parameters of the transmitter -> UnitDiskTransmitter ? ? ? ?

-.. note:: In general, the signals using any analog model might carry protocol related meta-information, configurable by parameters, such as bitrate, headlength, etc, **TODO** this is enough channel number
+In general, the signals using any analog model might carry protocol related meta-information, configurable by parameters of the transmitter, such as bitrate, header length, modulation, channel number, etc. The protocol related meta-information can be used by the simulation model even with unit disk, e.g. a unit disk Wifi transmission might not be correctly receivable because the transmission's modulation doesn't match the receiver's settings.

-  .
+..   .
 In the case of the generic :ned:`UnitDiskTransmitter` and :ned:`ApskScalarTransmitter`, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`.
 With the 802.11 transmitters (:ned:`Ieee80211UnitDiskTransmitter`, :ned:`Ieee80211ScalarTransmitter`, etc) , the :par:`opMode` and :par:`channelNumber` are configurable, and other parameters are set automatically by the MAC.

 .. .. note:: Radios using any analog representation also model features of protocols such as preamble duration, header length, bitrate and modulation type.
 These can be set with parameters of the radio modules; in ApskScalarTransmitter and UnitDiskTransmitter, these parameters are set directly; in the 802.11 transmitters (TODO), one should set the channelNumber and opMode (a, b, g, n, etc.) parameters.
 (With ApskScalarTransmitter, the center frequency and bandwidth parameters are also set manually).